RodgerZhu/Cloud_Security/Docs/readdoc/docs/source/cloud.md

 We will provide detailed configurations of each public clouds for reference, and notes of the diversity in each cloud for easy deployment.

+We now have validated our solutions in Alibaba Cloud, Tencent Cloud and Azure Cloud.
+There will be more solutions be validated in more public cloud environments in the future.

+---

 ## Alibaba Cloud

 [Aliyun ECS](https://help.aliyun.com/product/25365.html) (Elastic Compute Service)